pantrypoints/sp/content/en/research/aristotle/metaphysics/book-10/part-7.md

 ---
 heading: "Part 7"
-title: "Aristotle explains Whether and Plurality"
+title: "The Nature of Intermediates"
 weight: 14
 c: "indigo"
-description: "Aristotle gives maximum importance to the sight over the other senses"
+description: "Since contraries have an intermediate then intermediates are composed of the contraries. "
 icon: "Aristotle"
 writer:
   name: Aristotle